 Books available through Amazon.

-Mab writes fantasy inspired by world cultures and mythologies–opening her eyes to the fabulous world.
-Mab a also creative who grows with, and supports a creative community through CreativiTea, and her collaborative projects, like her poetry book, and even some that are “learning experiences”.
+Mab writes fantasy inspired by world cultures and mythologies.
+Mab is also a creative who grows with, and supports a creative community through CreativiTea, and her collaborative projects, like her poetry book, and even some that are “learning experiences”.
 She’s worked with painters, illustrators, jewelers, sound engineers, and even a puppeteer.

 Mab Morris grew up making up stories with stream in her back yard being countries and worlds.
 Pirate ships in poplar pods, and water skimmers as sea monsters.
-Her friends, her twin and Mab would wander through the woods making up stories, exploring.
+Her friends, her twin and Mab would wander through the woods telling tales, exploring past beaver damns and privet palaces.
 Stories evolved to superheroes, mythologies of various places in the woods, and a kinship to the land.
 Things haven’t changed much since then.

 As a first generation American, with South African parents she was already a little bit different.
 Add to that her family lived in an Orthodox Jewish neighborhood while her father was a New Testament theologian–and an atheist.
-Her own spirituality began with visions, joining a church, leaving to explore paganism, then Druidry, leaving that to explore Buddhism, and returning to the awe inspiring, magic of the woods.
+So she was always a bit of a freak, never quite fitting in.
+Her own spirituality began with visions, joining a church, leaving to explore paganism, then Druidry, leaving that to explore Buddhism, and returning to the awe inspiring, magic of the woods, communing with the Divine.
 Walking on trails, listening to bird song, laughing at the antic of squirrels, being continually astonished by the beauty of wild nature, Mab feels connected to the divine movement of the universe, and part of that mysticism.

 With family in three different continents, her mother’s deep love of art and various world cultures added to the multi-cultural mix.
 As Mab grew up, the combination of crafting woodland stories, and a deep fondness for world cultures and mythologies threaded together.
 This inspires a landscape of a world with multiple cultures described in a growing canon of stand alone books.
 With each book she’d explore a different world culture, even taking up Latosa Escrima, a Filipino martial art, to help craft the martial background of her book Fate of the Red Queen.
 Mab considers the continual need to explore the world through various books on anthropology and mythology to be one of the better parts of being a writer.